abhinandh-s/roxide/README.md

 - `roxide some/dir/ -rp .pdf`: will recursively remove files matching the pattern from some/dir
 - `roxide some/dir/ -rp .pdf -l`: will list files, like dry run

+> [!WARNING]
+> Do not use sudo.
+Support for sudo is still work in progress.
-> `revert` cant bring back files removed using patterns but you can still access it from Trash dir
+> It is not possible to bring back files removed using patterns with `revert` flag but you can still access it from Trash dir

 ## Installation